Super Home Scheme

 Tipperary Energy Agency launched a pilot funding project in 2015 that aimed to deliver a deep retrofit for homes funded with a repayable loan and significant capital discounts.
 The project aim was to move away from shallow retrofit and test applications of whole house retrofit focusing on cost effective solutions.
 This type of retrofit was designed to significantly decrease Ireland’s carbon emissions from the domestic sector and is critical to reduce the emissions of greenhouse gases.

-Sola were involved in 32 Super Home Projects since 2016 with works resulting in dramatically reducing the supply of energy to meet the homes demand while also making these homes far more healthier and comfortable.
+Sola has been involved in the Super Home Projects since 2015 with works resulting in dramatically reducing the supply of energy to meet the homes demand while also making these homes far more healthier and comfortable.

 As well as making the home far more efficient and healthier, from our previous projects we have seen savings of between €1000 – €1500 per year on oil.